mohamed-kamran777/FreeCodeCamp/README.md

 # FreeCodeCamp
-Projects of Responsive web design from FCC
+A collection of projects built for the Responsive Web Design Certification from freeCodeCamp.
+Includes HTML and CSS implementations for accessible, mobile-friendly, and responsive layouts.